kinvolk/kube-spawn/doc/troubleshooting.md

 ## Restarting machines fails without removing machine images

-If your `start` (or `setup`) command fails upon restarting machines without any reason, please try to removing existing images like:
+If your `start` command fails upon restarting machines without any reason, please try to removing existing images like:

 ```
 $ for i in $(seq 0 2); do sudo machinectl remove kubespawn$i; done